 When a visitor arrives at your website, WordPress reaches into the relevant drawers and pulls out whatever content should be displayed.

 A set of files called a theme determines how that content is displayed.
-For example, the theme tells the browser to put the logo at the top of every page on the website with a menu below it.
+For example, the theme tells the browser to put the logo at the top of every page on the website with a menu beside it.
 The theme instructs the browser to display a footer at the bottom of every page.
 It tells the browser what color the text and backgrounds should be, which fonts to use, and at what size.
-It might tell the browser to put a sidebar on some pages that contains a subscription box at the top and links to social media profiles below it.

 The database holds what is displayed; the theme determines how it is displayed.